 The Veggie Lineup

-There was only one rule that I tried to stick to when I was thinking of veggies for this salad.
+There was only one rule that I tried to stick to when I was thinking of veggies for this Vegetable Ribbon Salad.
 I wanted things that were long so they would make really nice ribbons.

 I came up with four good ones: asparagus, carrots, parsnips, and zucchini.
 I’m sure there are others that would work wonderfully though.